gusztavvargadr/wordpress/README.md

 This is a sample environment for Gutenberg Editor development based on the [getting started description][Gutenberg Editor Getting Started].
 Please see the [handbook][Gutenberg Editor Handbook] for more information.

-- Vagrant Environment `vagrant up samples.gutenberg-editor`
-- Visual Studio Code Remote SSH Target `samples.gutenberg-editor`
+- Vagrant Environment and Visual Studio Code Remote SSH Target `samples.gutenberg-editor`
 - Visual Studio Code Remote SSH Forwarded Port http://localhost:8888

 [Gutenberg Editor]: #gutenberg-editor